bntan/signature-csc-service/README.md

 Signature CSC (Cloud Signature Consortium) service is a service that:
 - Takes a PDF as input
 - Generates the PDF hash
-- Sends the hash to be sign to a Remote Signature Service Provider (RSSP) through CSC APIs
+- Sends the hash to be sign to a Remote Signing Service Provider (RSSP) through CSC APIs
 - Inserts the signature to the PDF
 - Returns the signed PDF

-This sample code shows how CSC calls can be made.
+This sample code shows how CSC calls can be made: see SignatureService.java.

 ## Prerequisites